jolod/advent-of-code-2017/journal.md

 Then you had to realize that `f` is zero unless `b` is prime, which the double loop checks for.
 So all values of `b` which are not prime cause `h` to increment, and for me `b` started at 109900 and increased in steps of 17 until it reached 126900.

-## Day 24: Clojure - "Coprocessor Conflagration"
+## Day 24: Clojure - "Electromagnetic Moat"

 My solution works under the assumption that there are on duplicate components, which there was not in my input.
 I made a "double map" index of the components; if I had connectors `0/2, 2/2, 2/3, 3/4` then I had an index map looking like